Get in Touch

 • Prompt engineering techniques for generating test scenarios.

-• Translating user stories and acceptance criteria into test cases.
+• Converting user stories and acceptance criteria into test cases.

 • Reviewing and validating AI-generated test cases.

-• Platforms: Testim, Mabl, and AI-native test generation tools.
+• Platforms: Testim, Mabl, and other AI-native test generation tools.

 Module 10: AI-Assisted Test Automation